 For me, a good photograph is captured in the field and not created artificially on the desktop.
 Digital stitching of images is sometimes used, particularly with my larger landscapes.

-I currently have a number of projects underway following the landscape and environment themes.
+I currently have a number of projects underway following landscape, environmental and cultural themes.

-Have undertaken product, accommodation and fashion garment commissioned work.
+I have undertaken product, accommodation and fashion garment commissioned work (see below).

 Framed or Print Only Limited Editions